huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

 * Frontend
     * Internal
         - Update state of display
-        - Add turtle logo
+        - Add turtleView logo
-        - Update state of turtle
+        - Update state of turtleView
         - Display error
         - Show past commands in new window
         - Grab previous commands
-        - Commands applied to the turtle
+        - Commands applied to the turtleView
         - Send text command to back end for parsing
         - Set language
         - See variables currently available in the environment